certkit-io/ansible-role-sync/README.md

         certkit_access_key: YOUR_ACCESS_KEY
         certkit_secret_key: YOUR_SECRET_KEY

-        # This is the common name/domain of the certificate.
-If it's wildcard, prefix with *.
+        # The ID of the certificate to sync.
+Get this from the Certkit UI.
-        certkit_common_name: "*.yourdomain.com"
+        certkit_certificate_id: ab12

         # The directory where the certkit sync script and config file will be placed.
 Arbitrary, pick what you'd like.
         # When syncing multiple certificates, each configuration should use a different directory.